Financial Planning: The Ultimate Guide

 Some automated investing services offer you the services of a human financial planner, so you can get free advice as you pursue your automated investment strategies.
 These aren’t technically free since you’ll be paying fees on the money you invest with the service, but the advice doesn’t cost extra.
 Going this route can be a good way to get real, thoughtful advice and also manage your investments for a single, reasonable rate.

-Wealthsimple makes savvy investing simple and affordable, mixing robo-adivising with the real-world smarts of human advisors.
+Wealthsimple makes savvy investing simple and affordable, mixing robo-advising with the real-world smarts of human advisors.
 Start your financial planning off with a portfolio review with one of our Wealthsimple advisors.